 NVMe over Fabrics requires the underlying NVMe Transport to provide reliable NVMe command and data delivery.
 An NVMe Transport is an abstract protocol layer independent of any physical interconnect properties.
 A taxonomy of NVMe Transports along with examples is shown in Figure 1.
 An NVMe Transport may expose a memory model, a message model, or a combination of the two.
-A memory model is one in which data is transferred between fabric nodes by performing explicit memory read and write operations while a message model is one in which only messages are sent from a source node to destination node.
+A memory model is one in which commands, responses and data are transferred between fabric nodes by performing explicit memory read and write operations while a message model is one in which only messages containing command capsules, response capsules, and data are sent between fabric nodes.
+A message/memory model uses a combination of messages and explicit memory read and write operations to transfer command capsules, response capsules and data between fabric nodes.
+Data may optionally be included in command capsules and response capsules.

 The only memory model NVMe Transport supported by NVMe is PCI Express, as defined in the NVMe Base specification.
 Message model and message/memory model NVMe Transports are specified in this document.

 NVMe over Fabrics utilizes the protocol layering shown in Figure 2.
 This specification defines core aspects of the architecture that are independent of the NVMe Transport.
-An NVMe Transport binding specification is used to describe any NVMe Transport specific specialization as well as how the services required by NVMe are mapped onto the corresponding NVMe Transport.
-The native fabric communication services and other functionality used by NVMe and NVMe Transports (e.g., the Fabric Protocol and Fabric Physical layers in Figure 2) are outside the scope of this specification.
+An NVMe Transport binding specification is used to describe any NVMe Transport specific specialization as well as how the services required by the NVMe interface are mapped onto the corresponding NVMe Transport.
+The native fabric communication services and other functionality used by the NVMe interface and NVMe Transports (e.g., the Fabric Protocol and Fabric Physical layers in Figure 2) are outside the scope of this specification.

-Figure 2: NVMe over Fabrics Layering NVMe Architecture, Queuing Interface NVMe over Fabrics Admin Command & I/O Command Sets.
-Properties Fabric Specific Properties, Transport Specific Features/Specialization Transport Binding Specification NVMe Transport Binding Services NVMe Transport NVMe Transport Fabric Protocol (may include multiple fabric protocol layers) Fabric Fabric Physical (e.g., Ethernet, InfiniBand, Fibre Channel)
+NVMe over Fabrics NVMe Architecture, Queuing Interface Admin Command & I/O Command Sets, Properties Transport Binding Fabric Specific Properties, Transport Specific Features/Specialization Specification NVMe Transport Binding Services NVMe Transport NVMe Transport Fabric Protocol (may include multiple fabric protocol layers) Fabric ••• Fabric Physical (e.g., Ethernet, InfiniBand, Fibre Channel)